 - 2. Perform one of the following tasks:

-- · "Viewing KPI Rules" on the next page
+- "Viewing KPI Rules" below

-- · "Adding a KPI Rule" on the next page
+- "Adding a KPI Rule" below

 Viewing KPI Rules

 The table lists all active rules and their values, such as:

 - KPI Alert Rule Name-Designated name for the DPI alert rule. - Schema-Schema of the gateway. - KPI-KPI on which the alarm is configured. - Index-Index of the KPI. - Warning- Threshold value for which a warning is raised. - Minor-Threshold value for which a minor alert is raised - Major-Threshold value for which a major alert is raised - Critical-Threshold value for which a critical alert is raised - Status-Indicates the status of an alert.
 The statuses are Expired or Active. - Edit/Delete-Two icons for actions that can be performed on this alert rule: edit and delete.